mayank311996/cheatsheets/customs/CV/deployment/FastAPI_Object_detection_mlwhiz/README.md

 ```
 Remove --reload flag when you put API in production

+Now it seems like app is working fine on local PC so it's time to move
+app on the EC2 instance

+Docker directory structure
+|--dockerfastapi
+   |-- Dockerfile
+   |-- app
+   |   |-- main.py
+   |-- requirements.txt

 ## Note

 - Sending request through postman won't work as it send binary file